-Carriers are required to create and enforce a drug and alcohol testing policy.
-Federal regulations require that trucking companies conduct several types of driver testing to ensure that all drivers remain compliant with the FMCSA’s drug and alcohol abuse laws.
+Commercial trucking carriers are required to create and enforce a drug and alcohol testing policy.
+Federal regulations require that trucking companies conduct several types of driver testing to ensure that all drivers remain compliant with the Federal Motor Carrier Safety Administration's drug and alcohol abuse laws.

-There are some exceptions to this rule, including if the new driver has participated in a sufficient drug testing program within the previous 30 days and has passed at least one drug test in the past 6 months.
+There are some exceptions to this rule, including if the new driver has participated in a sufficient drug testing program within the previous 30 days and has passed at least one drug test in the past six months.

-Testing After an Accident
+Testing After A Trucking Accident

-The FMCSA’s Federal Drug and Alcohol Testing Regulations pamphlet requires truck drivers to be tested for the presence of drugs and alcohol in the event of any fatal accident or if they are issued a citation following an accident resulting in injury or the disabling of a vehicle.
+The FMCSA’s Federal Drug and Alcohol Testing Regulations pamphlet requires truck drivers to be tested for the presence of drugs and alcohol in the event of any fatal accident or if they are issued a citation following an auto accident resulting in injury or the disabling of a vehicle.

 Reasonable Suspicion Testing

 Trucking companies employ supervisors who are trained by the Department of Transportation (DOT) to observe drivers’ behavior and determine whether there is reasonable suspicion for that driver to undergo drug and alcohol testing.
 Carriers have a duty to act if one of their drivers exhibits suspicious behavior.

 If a CDL driver fails a drug or alcohol test or refuses to take a drug or alcohol test, the Department of Transportation (DOT) guidelines require the employer to immediately remove that driver from safety-sensitive functions.
 There are a number of steps that a driver must take before being able to return to work following a failed or refused test, but the final step in this process is for a driver to undergo a final return-to-duty test.